 Certain eliminations have been made as prescribed by GASB Statement No. 34 in regards to interfund activities, payables and receivables.
-All internal balances in the Statement of Net Position have been eliminated except those representing balances between the governmental activities and the business-type activities, which are presented as internal balances and eliminated in the total column.
-In the Statement of Activities, internal service fund transactions have been eliminated; however, those transactions between governmental and business-type activities have not been eliminated.
+All internal balances in the Statement of Net Position have been eliminated.
+In the Statement of Activities, internal service fund transactions have been eliminated.